 - The Challenger Sale: Taking Control of the Customer Conversation by Matthew Dixon

 - Sales Acceleration Formula: Using Data, Technology, and Inbound Selling to Go From $0 to $100 Million by Mark Roberge

 Blogs and podcasts

 Prefer your sales information a little more bite-sized?
 Podcasts and blog posts are a great way to get useful insights when you don’t have time to sit down and read a whole book.
 Here are a few of our favorite podcasts:

 Here are some blogs with food for thought and great actionable advice:

 By taking advantage of the resources available to you in your workplace and learning new approaches from trusted thinkers in the sales industry, you can continually improve your skills to become more effective.

 We have another way to power up your performance: having a clearer picture of your progress toward your goals.
 With QuotaPath’s sales performance management app, you can get real-time data about where you stand.
-Request early access here.
+Create an account here.